The Best Laptops of 2021

 PCs are the center of business and play for most of us, from our weekly Zoom calls with grandma to our nightly sessions with virtual reality headsets.
 A great laptop should not only provide the power you need to get things done, but it should also be convenient enough to stow away in your bag when you need to move.
 Our PC experts at Reviewed are always on the lookout for the best laptops for everyone, from gamers to students and frequent flyers.
 We work hard to make sure you find a laptop you love on this list.

 Does the way you work or play demand a higher-end model with top-of-the-line discrete graphics?
-Then you should check out the Razer Blade 15 Advanced.
+Then you should check out the Razer Blade 15 Advanced (available at Amazon).
 Or maybe you need something for checking email and surfing the web.
-If that’s the case, then an inexpensive machine like the Acer Aspire 5 should do you just fine.
+If that’s the case, then an inexpensive machine like the Acer Aspire 5 (available at Amazon) should serve you just fine.

 Whatever your needs, Reviewed has your back: our team of computer hardware experts is constantly on the hunt for the latest laptops, all to find the best laptop to suit your needs.